kahalewai/agent-context-guard/README.md

 * Agents can propose changes with justifications
 * All proposals require explicit human review and approval
 * Every file operation is cryptographically sealed and logged
-* Runtime protection is deterministic — no LLM-based decisions
+* Runtime protection is deterministic, no LLM-based decisions
 * Audit records capture every access, denial, and modification

 <br>